AkiSun/vue3-drag-zoom/packages/components/DragZoomItem.md

-# Draggable
+# DragZoomItem
-Make elements draggable and scalable (optional).
+Make elements draggable and scalable.

 ## Basic usage
-Put contents into Draggable's slot to get a draggable contents.
+Put contents into component's slot to get a draggable and scalable contents.
 ```html
 <script setup lang="ts">
 import { reactive } from 'vue'